Raunaq98/Linear-Regression/README.md

           the greatest additional improvement to the fit is added to the model selected in the previous step.

           3. Backward step-wise selection : We start with all variable and keep removing them one by one

+# Shrinkage Methods

+These methods involve all n predictors.
+However, the estimated coefficients are shrunked towards a zero relative.
+Two types are :

+          1. Ridge Regression :